JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 ![step4](./steps/step4.png)

-I will create the connecting string and name the variable ```SQLALCHEMY_DATABASE_URL```
+I will create the connection string and name the variable ```SQLALCHEMY_DATABASE_URL```

 Next, I will use the common functions like ```create_engine``` and ```sessionmaker```

-As per the sqlalchemy documentation, the engine is the starting point for any SQLAlchemy application.
+As per the SQLAlchemy documentation, the engine is the starting point for any SQLAlchemy application.
 It's the **“home base”** for the actual database and its db api.

 ![step5](./steps/step5.png)